-> As a DG metering customer, with an approved Interconnection Application, you have the option to select the installation of a net meter.
+As a DG metering customer, with an approved Interconnection Application, you will have a bi-directional and REC meters installed by EPE.
 Net consumption is charged at the applicable rate and net production is credited based on EPE’s Rate Schedule No. 48;

 If you have any questions or would like more information, please send an e-mail to El Paso Electric's Corporate Development Dept. at email@example.com or contact Jessica Sosa at (915)543- 5876 or Angie Rodriguez at (915) 521-4465.